 Gender is certainly a focus of the global media, but does understanding and acceptance necessarily flow from visibility?
-Transgender, cisgender, agender, gender nonconforming, genderqueer: there's a whole new vocabulary to describe identities and modes of being that are not catered for by traditional and conservative language and structures.
-There is very little education about these experiences in schools or elsewhere, though, and many people feel unable to comprehend them, regularly confusing a person's assigned sex with their gender identity or sexuality -- none of which should be assumed to dictate, or be dictated by, either of the others.
+Transgender, cisgender, agender, gender nonconforming, genderqueer: there's a whole new vocabulary to describe identities and modes of being that are not catered to by traditional and conservative language and structures.
+There is very little education about these experiences in schools or elsewhere, though, and many people feel unable to comprehend them.
+Often, we see examples of a person's assigned sex being confused with their gender identity or sexuality -- none of which should be assumed to dictate, or be dictated by, either of the others.
 Feminist, gender and queer theorists, however, have been working on these issues for decades, and their work desperately needs to be integrated into the cultural conversation.
 In order to comprehend the wide variety of identities, it is important to understand what is meant by, and the differences between, assigned sex and gender identity.

 Though she acknowledges the huge contribution of de Beauvoir's statement to feminist theory, in an ARTE documentary about her own work, Butler questions it, asking, "does one become a woman, or is it an endless becoming?".
 This "endless becoming" is a reference to Butler's most famous contribution to gender theory, the concept of gender performativity.
 For Butler, gender is constructed through a type of performative process - a constant, repetitive and unconscious reproduction of body language, mannerisms and temperament, as well as grooming and styling that align with the social and cultural expectations of our gender.
 For Butler, gender is a doing rather than a being.

-"Even guys with guitars who sing about their emotions, they are playing a role of a person who does that," Karin Dreijer Andersson of The Knife said in an interview about their last album, Shaking the Habitual, which was inspired by their reading of Judith Butler.
-It's a very rudimentary explanation of performativity, but it does manage to capture quite simply how performativity is more than just a performance: the guy is giving a performance by playing guitar and singing, but he is also performing the role of a man singing with a guitar in a mode that is informed by an image of men singing with guitars throughout history - there is an added, but perhaps subconscious layer of learnt affectation, a reproduction of the image of man-singing-and-playing-guitar.
+"Even guys with guitars who sing about their emotions, they are playing a role of a person who does that," Karin Dreijer Andersson of The Knife said in an interview about their last album, Shaking the Habitual, which was inspired by the band's reading of Butler's work.
+It's a very rudimentary explanation of performativity, but it does manage to capture quite simply how performativity is more than just a performance: the guy is giving a performance by playing guitar and singing, but he is also performing the role of a man singing with a guitar in a mode that is informed by an image of men singing with guitars throughout history - there is an added, but perhaps subconscious layer of learned affectation, a reproduction of the image of man-singing-and-playing-guitar.

 The unconscious and never-ending process of reproducing gender has an interesting relationship with the conscious performance of the "opposite" gender, that is, drag.
-"You're born naked, and the rest is drag" - so proclaims legendary drag performer RuPaul.
-Judith Butler does not conceive of gender as drag, because gender performativity is unconscious and constant, whereas a drag performance is a conscious, temporary imitation or parody, but RuPaul's statement carries a sentiment that has illuminated for many the constructed nature of gender, and the meaninglessness of categories like "women's fashion" and "men's fashion"-a distinction that in fact several stores are beginning to give up on, including Selfridges with their gender-neutral Agender department.
+"You're born naked, and the rest is drag" - so proclaimed legendary drag performer RuPaul.
+Judith Butler does not conceive of gender as drag, because gender performativity is unconscious and constant, whereas a drag performance is a conscious, temporary imitation or parody, but RuPaul's statement carries a sentiment that has illuminated for many the constructed nature of gender, and the meaninglessness of categories like "women's fashion" and "men's fashion"-- a distinction that in fact several stores are beginning to give up on, including Selfridges with its gender-neutral Agender department.

 Text Charlotte Gush